#101 The Hidden State

 The Poem: One poem (max 50 lines) that adopts a "compliant" technical or bureaucratic register as its primary skin.

 The Lordean Key: Each submission must include a brief (150-word) "Key."
-This is your aesthetic and rhetorical justification: explain the "Heartbeat" (the truth) you are protecting and how the chosen tier functions as a defensive rhetorical act.
+This is your aesthetic and rhetorical justification: explain the "Heartbeat" (the truth) you are protecting and how the chosen pattern functions as a defensive rhetorical act.

 The Pilot: Selected poems will be published in TPA and will serve as primary evidence for a more extended call distributed to poets in other literary organizations in the state.